 Good programs incorporate evidenced-based practices.
 Evidenced-based therapy includes cognitive behavioral therapy (CBT) and motivational enhancement therapy (MET).
 The addicted person needs to understand the disease concept and be willing to work on changing their lifestyle.

 Substance abuse is often a symptom of an underlying psychological condition.
 Many addicts have a “co-occurring disorder“, such as depression, bipolar, anxiety, or PTSD.
 In some cases the person has been using drugs and or alcohol to “self-medicate” the undiagnosed or untreated psychiatric issue.
 Good facilities will do a thorough assessment and evaluation to diagnose any possible co-occurring disorders.
 Any psychiatric issues should be addressed simultaneously, along with the substance abuse.

 Today’s best programs take a long-term approach to recovery.
-It’s best to should start in an inpatient residential facility, if possible.
+It’s best to should start in an inpatient, residential facility, if at all possible.